• About UPF-BSM

 The Master in Human Assisted Reproduction is designed to meet the growing need for Assisted Reproductive Technologies (ART) professionals, providing the students with skills as doctors and embryologists, and empowering practitioners to operate highly sophisticated ART programs, offering complex treatment to infertile patients.

-This course focuses on the transition from a training philosophy centred on technical execution (good hands) to one focused on critical thinking, evidence-based implementation, and innovation adoption (good thinking).
+This course focuses on the transition from a training philosophy centered on technical execution (good hands) to one focused on critical thinking, evidence-based implementation, and innovation adoption (good thinking).

 Through the program, students will work on their qualitative and quantitative analytical skills inside the evidence-based medicine (EBM) field as well as improve both individual and team-based approaches to reproductive research and clinical care.

-Thanks to the collaboration with the Eugin Group the Master in Human Assisted Reproductive Technologies will provide students with the opportunity to gain real international experience.
+Thanks to the collaboration with the Eugin Group, the Master in Human Assisted Reproductive Technologies will provide students with the opportunity to gain real international experience.
 Lessons will be imparted by world-class international practitioners and key opinion leaders in the ART field.
-Moreover, taking advantage of the highly international structure of the Eugin Group with a presence in both Europe and the Americas, practical internships can take place in ART clinics in Spain, Italy, Denmark, Sweden, the USA or Brazil, for instance.
+Moreover, taking advantage of the highly international structure of the Eugin Group with a presence in both Europe and South America, practical internships can take place in ART clinics in Spain, Italy, Portugal, Denmark, Sweden, Argentina or Brazil.

 Program jointly offered with:Eugin